 Drexel's Office of International Students and Scholars Services (ISSS) offers a vast array of programs and services to international students, scholars, and faculty representing 117 countries.
 ISSS staff can advise international students on immigration, academic, cultural, financial, and personal concerns.

-International Students and Scholars Services outlines the steps necessary and provides links to the forms to complete the visa application process on their New Students page.
+The Office of International Students and Scholars Services outlines the steps necessary and provides links to the forms to complete the visa application process on their New Students page.

 Though there are certain visa-related restrictions, international students can pursue many of the same employment opportunities as U.S. residents while studying for their degree.
 For more specific information about the types of student visas and how they affect employment eligibility, please see the International Students and Scholars Services Working in the U.S. page.

 Drexel operates a walk-in health center for its students.
-For details of the services provided, please see the Student Health Center.
+For details of the services provided, please see the Drexel Student Health Center.

 Depending on your visa type, you may be required to purchase health insurance coverage through the University.
 Please see the University Health Insurance Policy for more information.